-There are literally thousands of Cenotes, or natural caves that are filled with fresh water, in Mexico’s Riviera Maya.
+Wondering which are the Riviera Maya best cenotes?
+It can be hard to choose because there are literally thousands of the natural caves filled with fresh water in Mexico’s Riviera Maya.
 These underwater sinkholes were are formed millions of years ago when limestone caves collapse, revealing underground pools.

 Today, you can explore Cenotes in a number of ways.
 Some Cenotes are unmarked and people just stumble across them while exploring the jungle, and others, like Rio Secreto, are massively developed and include tours and meals.